 When will life-safety work be completed at Wescott and Willowbrook?

-Life-safety work will begin during the summer of 2017 and will conclude by the summer of 2018.
+Life-safety work will begin during the summer of 2017 and is expected to conclude by the summer of 2019.

 Will the new Maple School be energy efficient?